 - Make sure you're using the BT Hub we provided you with most recently, and not any other router or routing equipment

-- Check your BT TV box is connected directly to your BT Hub with an Ethernet cable or Broadband Extenders, and that you're not using Powerline Adapters
+- Check your EE TV box is connected directly to your BT Hub with an Ethernet cable or Broadband Extenders, and that you're not using Powerline Adapters

-- Restart your BT Hub, modem and BT TV box by disconnecting the power supply from the Hub and your TV box.
+- Restart your BT Hub, modem and EE TV box by disconnecting the power supply from the Hub and your TV box.
 Wait for ten seconds and then reconnect the Hub

-- When you have a solid broadband light on your Hub and modem, reconnect the BT TV box to the power supply
+- When you have a solid broadband light on your Hub and modem, reconnect the EE TV box to the power supply

 - Now retest the channel